yabinmeng/pulsar_dse_lambda/README.md

 * C* is used as the underlying storage mechanism for both the batch layer and the serving layer.
 * Spark is used to do data loading and processing in batch mode from the batch layer to the serving layer.
-* Pulsar is used as the underlying data processing and storage meachnism at the speed layer.
+* Pulsar is used as the underlying data processing and storage mechanism at the speed layer.
-  * Pulsar function can be used for more complext realtime stream processing.
+  * Pulsar function can be used for more complex real time stream processing.
-  * Pulsar Cassandra connector can be used to land the processed realtime stream data into the serving layer.
+  * Pulsar Cassandra connector can be used to land the processed real time stream data into the serving layer.
 * Through Spark SQL, the data of different views (batch and speed) and be queried by the end users in a powerful, robust yet flexible way.

 ## IoT Use Case Overview